thewca/wca-regulations/wca-regulations.md

     - Y3c) Not to have COVID-19 nor to feel COVID-19 symptoms (as determined by the [World Health Organization](https://www.who.int/)) for at least 14 days before the competition.
     - Y3d) Comply with other reasonable safety measures sanctioned by the World Health Organization or by local governments.
 - Y4) All competitors and officials should bring their own pen to the competition.
-- Y5) Judges may bring their own stopwatch for timing inspection, which should be checked by the WCA Delegate.
+- Y5) Judges may bring their own stopwatch or phone for timing inspection, which should be checked by the WCA Delegate.
 - Y6) Environment:
     - Y6a) If deemed necessary by the WCA Delegate, the competition area must not have a Competitors Area.
     - Y6b) Competitors should refrain from touching the surface of the solving station when they are not in the process of an official attempt.